 Two: Keeping them up-to-date

-The environment Data Engineering work in is reasonably fast paced and lots of decisions can get made in a short space of time.
+The environment our data engineers work in is reasonably fast paced and lots of decisions can get made in a short space of time.
 I have found, on occasion, that the ADRs are out of date.

 If we fail to write them in a timely manner then we reduce the value of the ADRs; future potential readers have no way of knowing what was not recorded.
-This was one of the reasons Data Engineering now have semi-regular catch-ups to discuss ADRs.
+This was one of the reasons we now have semi-regular catch-ups to discuss ADRs.